 Italian sausage soup is a type of hearty soup made with Italian sausage as the main ingredient.
 While there are various ways to make sausage soup, it is traditionally made with a tomato base, chunky in texture and served hot or warm.

-Sausage soup can contain a wide variety of ingredients depending on the recipe.
+Sausage soup recipes can contain a wide variety of ingredients.
+However, this simple recipe for Italian sausage soup relies on a few classics:

 - Italian sausage